MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/overview/ad-fs-requirements.md

 ### SQL Server

-- For AD FS in Windows Server 2016, SQL Server 2008 and higher versions are supported.
+- For AD FS in Windows Server 2016, SQL Server 2008 and later versions are supported.

 - Both SAML artifact resolution and token replay detection are supported in a SQL Server farm.